Classification of $2$-component virtual links up to $\Xi$-moves: Introduction

 \section{Introduction}

 Virtual knot theory developed by Kauffman in~\cite{K99} is a diagrammatic extension of the classical study of knots in $3$-space.
 A \emph{virtual knot} is a generalized knot diagram, where one allows both classical and virtual crossings, regarded up to an extended set of Reidemeister moves.
-Alternatively, virtual knots can be described in terms of \emph{Gauss diagrams}, which are copies of $S^1$ endowed with signed and oriented chords, modulo certain local moves \cite{GPV}.
+Alternatively, virtual knots can be described in terms of \emph{Gauss diagrams}, which are copies of $S^1$ endowed with signed and oriented chords, modulo certain deformations \cite{GPV}.
 The set-theoretic inclusion of usual knot diagrams into virtual knot diagrams induces an injection of classical knots into virtual knots.

-In virtual knot theory, we can not pass a strand \lq over\rq\, or \lq under\rq\, a virtual crossing.
+In virtual knot theory, we cannot pass a strand \lq over\rq\, or \lq under\rq\, a virtual crossing.
 These operations are called the {\em forbidden moves}.
-At the Gauss diagram level, forbidden moves allow to exchange the relative positions of any two consecutive endpoints of chords on a circle.
-See the left of Figure~\ref{fused}.
-Any virtual knot is deformed into the trivial knot by forbidden moves \cite{Kan,Nel}.
-Generally, the $n$-component virtual links $L=\bigcup_{i=1}^{n} K_i$ up to forbidden moves are classified by the $(i,j)$-linking numbers ${\rm Lk}(K_i,K_j)$ $(1\leq i\ne j\leq n)$ completely~\cite{ABMW,Nas,Oka}.
+At the Gauss diagram level, forbidden moves allow to exchange the relative positions of any two consecutive endpoints $P_{1}$ and $P_{2}$ of chords on a circle.
+See the left of Figure~\ref{fused}, where $\e_{i}$ are the signs of chords.
+It is known that any virtual knot is deformed into the trivial knot by forbidden moves \cite{Kan,Nel}.
+Generally, the $\mu$-component virtual links $L=K_1\cup\cdots\cup K_{\mu}$ up to forbidden moves are classified by the $(i,j)$-linking numbers ${\rm Lk}(K_i,K_j)$ $(1\leq i\ne j\leq \mu)$ completely~\cite{ABMW,Nas,Oka}.

 The purpose of this paper is to study an operation called the {\it $\Xi$-move}, which is generated by forbidden moves.
-At the Gauss diagram level, a $\Xi$-move swaps the positions of the first and last of three consecutive endpoints of chords.
+At the Gauss diagram level, a $\Xi$-move swaps the positions of $P_{1}$ and $P_{3}$ of three consecutive endpoints $P_{1}$, $P_{2}$, and $P_{3}$ of chords.
 See the right of Figure~\ref{fused}.
-The $\Xi$-move arises naturally as the characterization of the information contained by the odd writhe.
-The odd writhe $J(K)$ of a virtual knot~$K$ is a fundamental invariant in virtual knot theory defined by Kauffman in~\cite{K04}, by counting with signs of certain crossings.
-In \cite{ST}, Taniguchi and the second author proved the following.
+The $\Xi$-move arises naturally as a characterization of virtual knots having the same odd writhe.
+Here the \emph{odd writhe $J(K)$} is a fundamental invariant of a virtual knot $K$ in virtual knot theory defined by Kauffman in~\cite{K04}.
+In~\cite{ST}, Taniguchi and the second author proved the following.